Search

 But, don’t think Scandinavian is cold and too-modern.
 Remember that the minimalist approach to this style doesn’t mean a lack of warmth.
 It simply refers to the prioritization of essential daily living.
 Warmth is always infused with hygge elements.
 Cozy throws, warm wood hues, and plenty of candles and lighting abound.
 So, if you’re hesitant to totally give up on the simple palette and low-key vibes of farmhouse style, give Scandinavian a try.
 You just might find it’s the perfect transition to contemporary trends for you.

-In this bathroom, the pairing of bright white walls, a deep-stained wood floor, bright white countertops, and a modern sconce guarantees a Scandinavian-inspired design that blends together both function and style.
+In this bathroom, the pairing of bright white walls, a deep-stained wood floor, bright white countertops, and a modern pendant guarantees a Scandinavian-inspired design that blends together both function and style.

 Farmhouse style certainly excels in the arena of making things look rustic or aged.
 But truthfully, most of that is artificial.
 The “shabby chic” influences on farmhouse decor (especially on wall art and in furniture) is overdone.
 At this point in the design world, it’s honestly a bit cringeworthy.
 Instead of opting for another kitschy sign or frame, we recommend experimenting with an infusion of true vintage.
 Everything from French antiques to mid century silhouettes is up for grabs.
 You really can’t go wrong with any of it.